observablehq/runtime/README.md

 <a href="#DOM_canvas" name="DOM_canvas">#</a> DOM.<b>canvas</b>(<i>width</i>, <i>height</i>)

 Returns a new canvas element with the specified *width* and *height*.
-For example, this:
+For example, to create a 960×500 canvas:

 ```js
 var canvas = DOM.canvas(960, 500);
 ```

-Is equivalent to:
+This is equivalent to:

 ```js
 var canvas = document.createElement("canvas");